YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/SRP.md

 }
 ```

+### Executing CommandBuffers immediately
+You can execute CommandBuffers immediately without using the ScriptableRenderContext, by calling **`Graphics.ExecuteCommandBuffer`**.
+Calls to this API take place outside of the render pipeline.

 ### Entry points and callbacks
-When working with SRP, use these to make Unity call your C# code at specific times.
+When working with **SRP**, use these to make Unity call your C# code at specific times.

 - **`RenderPipeline.Render`** is the main entry point to the SRP.
 Unity calls this method automatically.
 If you are writing a custom render pipeline, this is where you begin to write your code.
 - The **`RenderPipelineManager`** class has the following events that you can subscribe to, so that you can execute custom code at **specific points** in the render loop: